What is Catfishing? – How to Spot a Fake Online Social Media Profile

 - Any accounts made before that date, even ones for celebrities and recognizable people, will not appear on search because they are all private by default.

-Verify their social media profiles by looking at the numbers of followers, updates, and extended profile information.
+Verify their social media profiles by looking at the number of followers, updates, and extended profile information.
 Also, take note of their activity.
 If they only post photos and comment on other people’s posts without any original content or topics, chances are it might not be theirs.

 If you’re using Facebook, search for them by using different ways to spell their name.
 There could be duplicate accounts or someone impersonating them because they can’t find this person.

-Also, if you see that the stories/pictures have been uploaded to more than one account, they most likely came from an actual event happening somewhere, meaning that these are likely being posted in conjunction with others rather than being done by themselves especially.
+Also, if you see that the stories/pictures have been uploaded to more than one account, they most likely came from an actual event happening somewhere, meaning that these are likely being posted in conjunction with others rather than being done by themselves, especially.

 Catfishing in Social Media